Mushymato/HaveMoreKids/README.md

 - `Free Love`: Compatibility is provided by HMK via harmony patches.
 Kids will use the parent picked by Free Love but whether they can have kids at all is decided by HMK.
 - `Unique Children Talk`: Should work with the first 2 kids, but unknown what happens for 3+.
 HMK implements a similar feature for content packs to add custom dialogue to kids.
 - `LittleNPC`: HMK implements a similar feature that allows content packs to add custom kids who grow up into NPC.
-This feature is automatically disabled if `LittleNPC`'s is installed.
+This feature is automatically disabled if LittleNPC is installed.

 ## Multiplayer

 In order to ensure proper function, all players must install this mod and the same list of content packs for this mod.
 Compared to content patcher child replacer mods, this mod manages appearances of other player's children in a way that is consistent for all players, and thus all players need to have matching data and textures even if it is not their baby.
 This is extra important if the feature of letting kid grow up to a child is enabled.

+## Translations
+- English
+- 简体中文

+## Installation
+- Download and install SMAPI
+- Download this mod and extract the archive to the Mods folder.

-## Uninstall
+## Uninstallation

-You can remove this mod at any time and if you do so, all kids should revert to vanilla children.
+You can remove this mod at any time in your save.
+After doing so, all kids should revert to generic children.
 Removing a content pack for this mod will make the affected kids retry choosing a unique kid appearance on new day.
 If there are other valid kids for them, this may mean they "change" into a different HMK custom kid that is still installed.